 While these species are all known nut-eaters, many other species will also sample nuts, especially if they are offered at feeders.
-Depending on the type of nut, feeder style and nut size, different woodpeckers, tits, jays, chickadees and wrens will all try feeding on nuts.
+Depending on the type of nut, feeder style, and nut size, different woodpeckers, tits, jays, chickadees, and wrens will all try eating nuts.
 Some birds will be more likely to sample whole nuts, while other birds prefer shelled nuts or nut pieces.
 Smaller birds may do best with nut products like peanut butter or other nut butters, but they still get the great nutrition and energy nuts offer.

 Attracting Birds With Nuts

-- Use baffles, cages or other squirrel-proof techniques to keep the feeder safe for birds while discouraging other types of wildlife that will feed on nuts.
+- Use baffles, cages, or other squirrel-proof techniques to keep feeders safe for birds while discouraging other wildlife that will feed on nuts.
 Alternatively, offer a squirrel-friendly feeding area to pacify other visitors without depriving birds of the treat.

-- Consider planting nut-bearing trees or bushes to create a natural, renewable food source for backyard birds that enjoy nuts.
-Be sure to choose native varieties birds will be readily familiar with, and plant the trees and bushes in appropriate soil and with appropriate sunlight for hearty nut crops.
+- Consider planting nut-bearing trees or bushes to create a natural, renewable food source for birds that enjoy nuts.
+Choose native varieties birds will be familiar with, and plant the trees and bushes in appropriate soil and with appropriate sunlight for hearty nut crops.